YouweGit/PimcoreBulkpump/README.md

     php ./plugins/PimcoreBulkpump/cli/import.php --profileId=<profile id>

-You have to change <profile id> in the profile you want to run.
+You have to change `<profile id>` in the profile id you want to run.
+You can find the id in the GUI of the plugin.

 Security
 --------